smyachenkov/blog/content/posts/number-of-categories-for-k-means.md

 [**K-Means**](https://wikipedia.org/wiki/K-means_clustering) is a very common and powerful clusterization algorithm widely used in an [unsupervised machine learning](https://wikipedia.org/wiki/Unsupervised_learning) tasks for dividing data into categories.
 The only decision you have to make is the number of clusters you want your data to be divided into — _k_ number.

-Sometimes you already know how many categories you want to have.
-It depends a lot on a type of problem, your data, and the problems you are solving.
-For example, if you want to divide the dataset of people's measurements into t-shirt sizes, you already know that there are t-shirts measured from XXS to XXL and you can say with confidence that you know how much categories your data will have.
+Sometimes you already know how many categories you need to have.
+It depends a lot on the type of your problem, your data, and the problems you are solving.
+For example, if you want to divide the dataset of people's measurements into t-shirt sizes, you already know that t-shirts are measured from XXS to XXL and you can say with confidence that you know how many categories your data will have.

-But often we face another type of a problem — when you don't know the categories number and you want to find it.
-One example of this problem is the categorization of social media hashtags.
+But often we face another type of a problem — when you don't know the number of categories and you want to find it.
+One example of this problem is categorization of social media hashtags.
 [In my previous post](http://smyachenkov.com/posts/categorizing-instagram-tags-with-k-means/), you can read more about it.

-There are a lot of methods of finding optimal categories number in a dataset and I will stop on 2 most popular for the K-Means algorithm: [Elbow](https://wikipedia.org/wiki/Elbow_method_(clustering)) and [Silhouette](https://wikipedia.org/wiki/Silhouette_(clustering)) methods.
+There are a lot of methods of finding optimal number of categories in a dataset, and I will focus on the 2 most popular for the K-Means algorithm: the [Elbow](https://wikipedia.org/wiki/Elbow_method_(clustering)) and the [Silhouette](https://wikipedia.org/wiki/Silhouette_(clustering)) methods.

 ## Dataset